it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ## Known issues

+* If you have a huge console output (stdout) you can get a hang up.
+Redirect it to a file or use a redirection to [> null](https://ss64.com/nt/syntax-redirection.html).
 * Always use the CALL CMD-command to invoke batch files.
 Otherwise, you can hang up your CMD execution.